A personal account by Ron Whittaker

 Although South Africa can hardly be viewed as one of the world's major transgressors of press freedom, the South African government has long been nervous about an uncontrolled press.
 Some 90 laws have been written which, in one way or another, restrict press freedoms.

-As a result of these laws, scores of reporters in South Africa have been jailedand some have suffered fates far worsefor reporting things that the government has viewed as not supporting its policies.
+As a result, scores of reporters in South Africa were jailed for reporting things that the government viewed as not supporting its policies.

 Largely because of this censorship, whites in South Africa knew little about the plight of blacks in their own countrya situation not unlike the one that existed in the United States forty years ago.